-"Not all the pumice of the polished town Can smooth the resgiuese of the baroard clown.
-Rich, honored, titled, he beirays his race By this one mark-he's awkward in his face."
-It is undoubtedly true, also, that there is a survival of useless and ridiculous habits and superstitions in many people of wide intelligence, and for which, if called to account, they can give no reason; as reptiles now living on land carry about with them the remnants of organs once used by their ancestors in aquatic life.
+Not all the pumice of the polished town Can smooth the roughness of the barnyard clown.
+Rich, honored, titled, he berray his race.
+By this one mark-he's awkward in his face."

+It is undoubtedly true, also, that there is a survival of useless and ridiculous habits and superstitions in many people of wide intelligence, and for which, it called to account, they can give no reason; as reptiles now living on land carry about with them the remnants of organs once used by their ancestors in aquatic life.

-Madam De Stael, when asked if she believed in ghosts, said: "No! but I am afraid of them.
-It is claimed that in a square fight between beredity and education, education must go to the wall.
+Madam De Sfael, when asked if she be-lieved in ghosts, said: "No! but I am afraid of them.
+It is claimed that in a square fight between heredity and education, education must go to the wall.
 On the other hand, some of the advocates of education allow no place to heredity.
-They regard the human embryo like a piece of perfectly white paper; or, if they find it obscured by a few ancestral marks, they carefully rub them off before proceeding to sketch their pet educational scheme.
-A boy or girl is to them a sort of empty intellectual vessel, whose capacity they can measure and grade off. like an apothecary's graduating glass; or, if his surfaces are a little opaque they can get the schedule by shaking him up with a mechanical examination, as you would shake a black bottle at your ear to find how full it is.
-Between these extremes there are a a good many intelligent people, watching the development of this interesting fight between the advocates of heredity and education.
-To sketch the present status of this light, and perhaps hazard a few con-clusions, is (as nearly as I can put it) the object of this paper.
-In the first place I will glance briefly at the present phase of the doctrine of heredity (psychological).
+They regard the hu-man embryo like a piece of perfectly white paper; or, if they find it obscured by a few. ancestral marks, they carefully rub them off before proceeding to sketch their pet educational scheme.
+A boy or girl is to them a sort of empty intellectual vessel, whose espacity they can measure and grade off, like an apothecary's graduating glass; or, if his surfaces are a little opaque they can get the schedule by shaking him up with a mechanical examination, as you would shake a black bottle at your ear to find how full it is.
+Between these extremes there are a a good man) intelligent people, watching the development of this interesting light between the advocates of heredity and education.
+To sketch the present status of this fight, and perhaps hazard a few conclusions, is (as nearly as I can put it) the object of this paper.

+In the first place I will glance briefly at the present phase of the doctrine of keredify (psychological).
 The most pretentious work on this subject is that of Ribot.
-As I have had occasion to say before to this society, I think Ribot has claimed too much for heredity in this book.
-He claims for it an influence which dominates all others, and assumes broad rules to be established on meagre bases. that has appeared and is a very interesting one.
+As I have had occasion to say be ore to this so-ciety, I think Ribot has calmed too much for heredity in this book.
+He claims for it an influence which dominates all others, and assumes broad rules to be established on meagra bases.
+But his work is the most comprehensive that has appeared and is a very interesting one.
 Indeed, scarcely any where else is there an attempt at analysis or systematic. postulation of the doctrine.
-Ribot lays down four laws of hereditary descent:

-1. Direct heredity; the resemblance of children to their parents.
-He makes subclasses under this head, viz : a child may resemble both parents, or only one; again, the resemblance may be in the same sex, and like father and daughter like mather son like father, and daughter like mother, Cr Crobswies.
+Ribot lays down four laws of hereditary descent: 1.
+Direct heredity; the resemblance of children to their parents.
+He makes subclasses under this head, viz.: a child may resemble both parents, or only one; again, the resemblance may be in the same se son like father, and daughter like mother, Cr crosswise.